Quick Picks

 GitHub Actions uses a marketplace model with 15,000+ community-built actions you compose workflows from reusable building blocks.
 It is YAML-based and integrates naturally with GitHub repos.
 GitLab CI is also YAML-based but everything is built-in no marketplace dependency.
 GitLab's Auto DevOps can auto-configure pipelines without writing YAML.
 GitHub Actions is generally easier for beginners; GitLab CI is more self-contained and better for compliance-heavy environments requiring zero third-party pipeline dependencies.

-For most teams already on GitHub, GitHub Actions is the simpler choice it is integrated, has a massive marketplace, and avoids managing a separate CI/CD service.
-CircleCI is worth considering if you need faster builds (its parallelism and caching are often more performant), very complex pipeline orchestration, or if you are not on GitHub.
+For most teams already on GitHub, GitHub Actions is the simpler choice it's integrated, has a massive marketplace, and avoids managing a separate CI/CD service.
+CircleCI is worth considering if you need faster builds (its parallelism and caching are often more performant), very complex pipeline orchestration, or if you're not on GitHub.
 However, for the majority of use cases, GitHub Actions is good enough and the integration convenience outweighs CircleCI's performance edge.

 GitHub is the best default for startups.
 Free unlimited public/private repos, built-in CI/CD with 2,000 free Actions minutes/month, Copilot AI for faster development, and zero onboarding friction since every developer already knows GitHub.
 GitLab is a strong alternative if you expect to grow quickly into compliance requirements (SOC 2, HIPAA) and want security scanning built in from day one.
 Both have generous free tiers start there and upgrade as the team scales.